Virginia Tax Refund Debit Card FAQ

 Why did the Department of Taxation switch from paper checks to refund debit cards?

-The 2012-2014 Appropriations Act (also known as Virginia's budget for 2012-14) requires individual income tax refunds to be issued through direct deposit or a new prepaid debit card.
-Paper refund checks are no longer an option.
-This was a cost-savings measure estimated to save the Commonwealth $200,000 per year by eliminating the printing and postage expense of issuing paper checks.
+In 2013, the General Assembly required individual income tax refunds to be issued through direct deposit or on a prepaid debit card.
+Paper refund checks were no longer an option.
+This was a cost-savings measure, in that it eliminated the printing and postage expense of issuing paper checks.

 What gives the Commonwealth the authority to issue a debit card in my name and provide my personal information to a third party?

-What personal information are you providing to Xerox?
+What personal information did the Department provide to Xerox?

 What third-party vendors does Xerox use and what information does Xerox share with these vendors?